jumbojett/WebStorm-Verou-Theme/README.md

 WebStorm-Verou-Theme
 ====================

-A tribute to Lea Verou's PrismJS's default color theme
+A tribute to the PrismJS default color theme

 # Information